 ESMA is also consulting on guidelines on LMTs of UCITS and open-ended AIFs, which provide guidance on how managers should select and calibrate LMTs in the light of their investment strategy, their liquidity profile and the redemption policy of the fund.

 The draft RTS and guidelines are designed to promote convergent application of the Directives for both UCITS and open-ended AIFs and ensure that EU fund managers are better equipped to manage the liquidity of their funds, in preparation for market stress situations.
 They also intend to clarify the functioning of specific LMTs, such as the use of side pockets, a practice that currently varies significantly across the EU.
 The deadline for comments is October 8, 2024.
-ESMA aims to deliver the final RTS and guidelines by April 16, 2025.Topic : Funds -
+ESMA aims to deliver the final RTS and guidelines by April 16, 2025.Topic : Fund Regulation -

 UK Financial Conduct Authority Sets Overseas Funds Regime Landing Slots for Funds